-Of the 13 mandates (or sub-mandates) separately reported that have been operating for 3 years or more eight outperformed the benchmark index of which four also exceeded - or equalled - any additional performance target.
-Four mandates under-performed the index and one - a passive mandate - equalled it).
+Of the 12 mandates (or sub-mandates) separately reported that have been operating for 3 years or more five outperformed the benchmark index although no mandate exceeded any additional performance target.
+Six mandates under-performed the index and one - a passive mandate - equalled it).